 Don’t underestimate the importance of conditioning your feet for hiking with a heavy pack, especially if you’re new to hiking.
 Before setting out, start taking short hikes, gradually increasing the weight in your pack until it is fully loaded.

 The Right Fit:

 Your boots or hiking shoes are probably the most important part of keeping your feet feeling good.
-Hiking socks are often thicker than normal socks; so before trying on new boots at the store, make sure that you are wearing the same socks that you will be wearing out on the trail.
-A good fit is essential and should never be overlooked.
+Hiking socks are often thicker than normal socks; so before trying on new boots at the store, make sure that you’re wearing the same socks that you’ll be wearing out on the trail.
+A good fit is essential, and should never be overlooked.

 Break In Your Boots:

 Don’t hit the trail with brand new boots.
-Wear them around the office, the store and around the house for a few days to make sure that they have time to stretch and soften up.
+Wear them around the office, the store, and around the house for a few days to make sure they have time to stretch and soften up.

 Put Down the Cotton!
-Moisture-wicking wool or synthetic hiking socks can help your feet stay cool and dry on the trail.
-Wearing the wrong socks can make things miserable and can increase your chances for getting blisters.
+Moisture-wicking wool or synthetic hiking socks can help your feet stay cool and dry out on the trail.
+Wearing the wrong socks can make things miserable and can increase your chances of getting painful blisters.